 Create a project on the platform by clicking New project, and navigate to the Datasets view.

 Click Data library and select the Most downloaded books - tutorial data (or click Choose files and select your own preprocessed dataset, if you made one).

 Check the author feature and make sure the Encoding is Categorical.

-Select the sentence feature, click the spanner and make sure the Encoding is Text.
+Check the sentence feature and make sure the Encoding is Text.